pgamer78/btt-recorder-docs/docs/compiling.rst

 **Does the recording need editing?**
  * Are there long pauses?
 Go to the verse or chunk recording and delete the silence from the recording.
  * Are there things that need to be corrected?
-Go the the verse or chunk recording and make a new recording or edit the recording.
+Go to the verse or chunk recording and make a new recording or edit the recording.

 When the corrections have been made.
 Tap on the black stack of paper icon to stitch the chapter again.